TylerHiggins20/WindowsTest/README.md

 will this work too?

-I'm smarter than chandler bet he will try to "push" this into git
+I'm smarter than chandler bet he will try to "pull" this into git

 I'm almost 100% sure this will be pulled into r studio